Developer Guide

 - Settings: Use the

-to load the settings for the active project.
-You can specify a file withset = se("my_settings.yaml")
+constructor to load the settings for the active project.
+You can specify a file withset = Settings("my_settings.yaml")

 Outlook